 Static electricity considerations: Carpet can be specified to meet criteria for the static electricity tolerances of highly sensitive electronic areas, such as computer rooms or telemetry units.

 Microbiological considerations: Antimicrobial treatments considered helpful in reducing the propagation and spread of microorganisms have been used in healthcare carpet since 1980.
 Antimicrobial treatment benefits a healthcare facility by providing insurance for when spots and spills cannot be immediately cleaned; however, it does not eliminate the need for a regular cleaning and maintenance plan.

-Indoor air quality: Even though carpet emits the fewest VOCs of any floor covering, CRI developed its Green Label Plus programs to test and certify carpet, carpet cushion and adhesives that emit the lowest levels of VOCs.
-Carpet has fewer emissions than other renovation and construction products, such as paint, wallboard, wall coverings and cleaning materials.
+Indoor air quality: Even though carpet emits the fewest VOCs of any floor covering, CRI developed its Green Label Plus programs to test and certify carpet, carpet cushion, and adhesives that emit the lowest amount of VOCs.
+Carpet has fewer emissions than other renovation and construction products, such as paint, wallboard, wall coverings, and cleaning materials.
 Furthermore, those low emissions clear within 48 to 72 hours, and more quickly with good ventilation.
-To ensure the best indoor environment in your healthcare facility, specify Green Label Plus products.
+To ensure the best indoor environment in your healthcare facility, specify Green Label Plus products for your facility.

 Installation: It is important to include requirements that dictate installation procedures, such as how the carpet will be installed, cushion type and weight, and delivery and installation schedules.
 When installing carpet, always adhere to industry standards as published in the CRI 104/105 Carpet Installation Standards.
 Remember, these are general standards and manufacturers will have more specific recommendations.